MicrosoftDocs/memdocs/memdocs/intune/apps/lob-apps-ios.md

 The update to the line-of-business app will be installed automatically.

 > [!NOTE]
 > For the Intune service to successfully deploy a new IPA file to the device, you must update the CFBundleVersion string in the Info.plist file in your IPA package.
-You are allowed to upgrade an app by increasing the value, or downgrade an app by decreasing the value, however you cannot upload a new version if CFBundleVersion for the new app is identical to the existing one.
+You are allowed to upgrade an app by increasing the value, or downgrade an app by decreasing the value, however you cannot upload a new version of CFBundleVersion if the new app is identical to the existing one.

 ## Next steps